Skip to article frontmatterSkip to article content

 Let’s find the global EOFs again but with the deseasonalized, detrended data:

-ds_model = xe.models.EOF(n_modes=4, use_coslat=True)
+ds_model = xe.single.EOF(n_modes=4, use_coslat=True)

 ds_model.fit(ssta_dt, dim='time')